JaneliaSciComp/SongExplorer/README.md

 * Store all SongExplorer related files on the share, including the uncompressed ZIP file or container image, "configuration.py", and all of your data.

-* Set the PATH environment variable on the remote machine, either directly or by specifying it in `SONGEXPLORER_BIN` as follows.
+* Set the SONGEXPLORER_BIN environment variable on the remote machine as follows:

 On MacOS (and Linux), put this definition in your .bashrc file: